ward438/weather-the-storm/README.md

 # weather-the-storm

-User will type city in input and the autofill will present a series of cities to choose from.
+User will type city into input and the autofill will present a series of cities to choose from.
 User can see a 7 city search history.
 User is presented with a current conditions card and a 7 day forecast for the location user selected.